lady-h-world/My_Garden/reading_pages/Garden_Market/mini_pipeline1.md

 * 🌻 [To get Leaves30 data >>][7]
 * 🌻 [To get Sales data >>][8]

-When using these mini pipelines, the execution time is expected to be longer than that of HPO, as more models and parameters need to be selected.
+When using these prebuilt pipelines, the execution time is expected to be longer than that of HPO, as more models and parameters need to be selected.
 For a deeper exploration, let's follow the Chansey Butterflies!

 #
 <p align="left">